Image Animation with Perturbed Masks

-The driver's mask $\vm_d$ is the only conditioning on the frame generation process that stems from the driver's frame $\vd$.
+The refined driver's mask $\vm_{dr}$ is the only conditioning on the frame generation process that stems from the driver's frame $\vd$.
 It, therefore, needs to encode the pose of the foreground object in the driving frame.
-However, this has to be done in a way that is invariant to the identity of this foreground object.
+However, this has to be done in a way that is invariant to the driver's identity.
 For example, when reanimating person A based on a driver video of person B, the pose of B should be given, while discarding the body shape information of B. Otherwise, the generated frame could have the appearance of the source's foreground and a body shape that mixes that of the person in the source frame and that of the person in the driving frame. {The perturbation operator $\tP_\text{test}$ is, therefore, designed to interrupt the elements that are associated with the driver's identity, which encourages the refinement network $\tR$ to project identity elements from the reference mask ($\vm_s$) and frame ($\vs$).
 As a result, the proposed identity replacement stage does not modify the general pose of the driver's mask, but only replaces the driver's identity.}

-{The roles of the identity perturbation operator $\tP_{\text{test}}$, and of the refinement network $\tR$,} is to remove the foreground identity of the driver's frame from the mask, and install the identity of the foreground of the source frame.
-At test time, the source and driving frames are of different identities and the inputs to the network $\tL$ are the source frame, the source mask and the refined mask of the driver frame.
-Finally, the coarse generated frame is enhanced by the network $\tH$.

-{\bf Architecture\quad} Following \cite{siarohin2019first}, the mask generator $\tM$, the mask refinement network $\tR$ and the high-res generator $\tH$ have the same encoder-decoder architecture, followed by a $conv_{7\stimes7}$ layer and a $sigmoid$ activation.
-The encoder (decoder) consists of five encoding (decoding) blocks, where each encoding block is a sequence of $conv_{3\stimes3} - relu - batch\_norm - avg\_pool_{2\stimes2}$, and each decoding block is a sequence of $up\_sample_{2\stimes2} - conv_{3\stimes3} - batch\_norm - relu$.
-Only for the high-res generator $\tH$ we add skip connections from each of the encoding layers, to its corresponding decoding layer, to form a U-Net architecture.